PaulBratslavsky/nextjs-build-in-public/README.md

+note: we will be holding 2 streams as part of this event.
+Here are the day.
+Link coming soon.

+October 17th - First Stream 3 pm CST
+October 24th - Second Stream 3pm CST

 ## App Requirements for the Next.js + Strapi Building in Public

 Objective: To build a community-driven application that recommends events to users.